Kubernetes

 Kubernetes Worker Node

-Worker nodes are the machines (either virtual or physical) that run the actual application workloads.
+Worker nodes are the machines running the actual application workloads.
 A Kubernetes cluster can have multiple worker nodes, and each one runs several essential components:

 • Kubelet